tosilfv/React-simple-calculator/README.md

 Calculator does not show very big or very small numbers correctly.
 <br />
-You cannot add decimal numbers.
+You cannot input decimal numbers.

 ## Known errors